 - Floss daily to prevent plaque from building up.

-Additionally, maintain your 6-month checkups and cleanings with your Redmond dentist!
+Additionally, maintain your 6-month checkups and cleanings with your Kirkland dentist!
 Regular, professional cleaning and polishing will help keep your teeth white after whitening.
 During your appointment, your hygienist will polish away surface stains, which will help you avoid discoloration.
 The dentist will be able to give you personalized recommendations to help you keep your teeth white so you can maintain your gorgeous, confident smile longer!

 The content on this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.